 Getting Long-Term Disability (LTD) for Autoimmune Disorders

-While the process can be daunting, your expert disability attorney will be able to guide you through the process.
+Filing an appeal can be daunting, but your expert disability attorney will guide you through the process.
 For many people, getting expert help is often the difference between being denied and being approved for benefits.
-An experienced long term disability attorney can help you stay on top of your deadlines, help you gather your documents, assist you during field interviews, and give you guidance that will help you get your claim approved.
-They do not get paid until you win your case.
-You can seek help without worrying about upfront costs or unexpected bills.
+A long term disability attorney can help you stay on top of your deadlines, help you gather documents, assist you during field interviews, and give you guidance that will help you get your claim approved.
+They do not get paid until you win your case, so you can seek help without worrying about upfront costs.

 If your autoimmune disorder makes it impossible for you to work and you have been denied your long term disability benefits, the legal team at Ortiz Law Firm will fight for your disability benefits no matter where you live in the United States.
-We offer free consultations with a disability lawyer to discuss the appeal process and, if necessary, filing a lawsuit.
+We offer a free consultation to discuss the appeal process and, if necessary, filing a lawsuit.
 Call us today to discuss your long-term disability claim for an autoimmune disorder at (888) 321-8131.

 Connective Tissue Disease (undifferentiated and mixed)

 Connective tissue is the material between the cells of the body that gives tissues form and strength.
 Connective tissue is made up of dozens of proteins, including collagens, proteoglycans, and glycoproteins.
 The genes that encode these proteins can harbor defects or mutations, which can affect the functioning of certain properties of connective tissue in selected tissues.
 When this occurs, the result can be a heritable connective tissue disorder.
 Individuals who suffer from undifferentiated and mixed connective tissue diseases are often unable to maintain full-time employment due to the symptoms the conditions present.

 This autoimmune disorder creates antibodies that attack the thyroid gland.
 Symptoms can include fatigue, weight loss, depression, swelling of joints, or thyroid glands.